UnofficialJuliaMirror/Planets.jl-e3f94f68-5db2-5e58-a5fa-32df241f0093/README.md

 ## `habitable_zone`

 Computes all the limits for the habitable zone from Kopparapu et al. (2013).
-This function uses the updated coefficients from the erratum.
+This function uses the updated coefficients from their website.

 Input: